 3.6.3.3 Non-Finned Windows.
 Windows without fins, such as block frame windows, shall be installed in accordance with Figure 3.6.3.3.
-The window frame shall be of sufficient depth to overlap rough opening framing to provide adequate bearing support for shims and to accommodate any fenestration frame and hinge anchorages to the rough opening framing as required by the fenestration manufacturer's installation instructions.
+The window shall be located in the rough opening of sufficient depth to overlap the structure's framing to provide adequate support for anchorage (through-jam or structural clips) and shims, as required by the fenestration manufacturer's installation instructions.
 Where these conditions cannot be satisfied, a window buck and flashing shall be installed in a manner consistent with Figure 3.6.3.2 or a design in accordance with Section 3.6.2.